Humanitarian impact of the Sudanese civil war (2023–present): Children

 After two years of conflict, UNICEF reported that children were among those suffering the most.
 The number of children needing humanitarian aid had risen sharply.
 By April 2025 more than 6.5 million had been displaced, some of them multiple times, forming the world’s largest child displacement crisis.
 Many children experienced violence, trauma and insecurity, with the situation especially grave in areas exposed to direct fighting.
 Even before the war, Sudan had some of the highest child malnutrition rates globally.
 Once the fighting began, conditions worsened with widespread outbreaks of diseases such as cholera, measles, malaria, and diarrhoea, alongside falling immunisation coverage and limited access to safe water.

 Even before the conflict, about seven million children, roughly one in three, already lacked access to quality education or were dropping out.
-The war caused major disruption to schooling, leaving more than 17 million school-aged children without schooling by March 2025.
+The war caused major disruption to schooling, leading to the number of children being out of school in Sudan to rise from seven million prior to the fighting to 19 million in October 2023.
 Attacks on schools, the use of school buildings as shelters for displaced families, and the forced displacement of children have prevented millions from accessing education.
+By January 2026, almost half of school-aged children in Sudan had gone almost 500 days since attending school, representing what Save the Children called "one of the world’s longest school closures, surpassing the worst shutdowns during the COVID-19 pandemic."

 In March 2025, UNICEF also reported that sexual violence against children had escalated sharply during the conflict, with service providers documenting 221 cases of child rape since 2024.
 The true number was believed to be far higher, since many survivors could not come forward due to stigma, lack of access to services and fear of retaliation.
 Girls made up the majority of reported cases, though a significant number of boys had also been affected, and some survivors were infants.
 Incidents had been recorded across multiple states, and additional cases of attempted rape and other forms of sexual assault had been reported.
 The violence, and the fear of it, had forced many women and girls to flee their homes, often into displacement sites where risks remained high.

+Children are also at an increased risk to be sold into slavery and trafficked for child marriage and sexual exploitation.